 We are living in a technological era...
 There are constantly new inventions, new discoveries, new products to buy, new apps to download.
 Every day we interact with multiple electronic devices: call phones, iPads, FitBits, smart TVs, games consoles, laptop computers...
 Electronics are now our social lives and our past times.
-Take the drone for example.
+Take the drone as an example.
 When they came on the market a few years ago, we found a whole new hobby - a new way to sightsee, to film sports, to make videos.
-But the drone has become much, much more than just a novelty toy to scientists.
+But the drone has become much, much more than just a novelty toy.
 Drones can have applications for tracking wildlife, preserving endangered species, and monitoring protected areas, and recent work has shown they could even save people's lives from deadly encounters with sharks!

 Drones Have Become Vital for Scientific Research

 Drones (also known as unmanned aerial vehicles or UAVs) are small aerial devices, operated remotely either by sight, or by viewing footage captured from onboard cameras via a laptop or smart phone.
 They are relatively inexpensive, light-weight and easily transportable (Butcher et al, 2021).

 Since they came onto the market only a few years ago, drones have already become invaluable to scientists for capturing footage of elusive animals that would be otherwise difficult to see (Butcher et al, 2021).